 Although he does have a personal style, currently Stephen is engaged in providing recorder orchestras with the kind of repertoire which musical history has denied them.
 These pieces are being played regularly in Germany with his friend Dietrich Schnabel conducting them and beginning to find a place in the British scene.
 The recorder orchestra is unique among amateur ensembles in its willingness to accept music of all ranges and styles and not have inherent problems in getting balance of instruments right. this make it a really worthwhile challenge for composers, but it needs as careful study as any other ensemble in order to get the best from it.

 The idea behind these works is to allow recorder players the opportunity to experience the excitement of the big nineteenth and early twentieth symphonies with significant works that are written with influence from specific composers.
 So far the pieces written are the first symphony which owes its inspiration to Scandinavian composers Sibelius, Nielsen, Grieg, the second, which I understand the folks in Devon SRP have played through, based on Mahler, and the third, based on Schubert and is dedicated to the memory of Eileen Silcocks.
-The fourth, which I hope people reading this will experience, is based on Brahms.
+The fourth is based on Brahms.
 Since then a fifth on the ideas of Tchaikovsky has been completed and been played in rehearsal in Germany and a sixth, which as I write, based on the work of Anton Bruckner, approaches completion.
 These pieces are not mere pastiche because they are not arrangements and they are definitely written with recorders in mind from their conception.
 So my concept is to take the language of other composers but imagine how they may have used it if they had been writing for recorder orchestra today.